 It has been associated with improved vascular function and the prevention of cardiovascular disorders.
 3

-- white vinegar (or apple cider vinegar) – 2 tbsp
+- 2 tablespoons of white vinegar (or apple cider vinegar)

-- optional chilli flakes (for a spicier version) – ¼ tsp
+- ¼ teaspoon of optional chilli flakes (for a spicier version)

-- thyme leaves (organic, fresh or dried) – ½ tsp or a few fresh leaves
+- ½ teaspoon of thyme leaves (dried or a few fresh leaves)

-- In a small saucepan: cook plum tomatoes, honey, vinegar, herbs, salt and pepper.
-Let the mixture simmer and stir now and then lower the heat for about 5-10 minutes to simmer until thickened.
+- In a small saucepan, cook the tomatoes, honey (or maple syrup), vinegar, herbs, salt and pepper.
+Stir the mixture occasionally and lower the heat to simmer for about 5-10 minutes until thickened.

 - Remove the pot from the heat and blend the mixture with a hand blender.
 Then return the pureed ketchup to the saucepan.

-- Mix the corn starch with cold water and add to the saucepan—Cook for an additional 10 to 15 minutes.
+- Mix the cornstarch with cold water and add to the saucepan.
+Cook for 10 to 15 minutes.